score-json/nlohmann_json/TSF/trustable/no-json-faults/NJF-07.1.md

     Erikhu1: 1.0
 ---

-The service provided by the nlohmann/json library does accept empty strings.
+The service provided by the nlohmann/json library accepts empty strings.